 Hey if something can ease your period and clear up acne then it sounds like a win, win right?

 I never thought to do my own research about them.
 Why would I, everyone uses them.
 They’ll even give it to girls who are not sexually active!

-They’re cheap and easy, you go to the doctor, ask them what options are out there for preventing pregnancy.
+Birth control pills are cheap and easy to get.
+You go to the doctor, ask them what options are available for preventing pregnancy.

 They do a few tests to make sure you are healthy enough for the pill and poof you have a prescription.
-Easy.
+Easy and painless.

-A couple years into taking the pill I started experiencing Migraines.
+A couple of years into taking the pill though I started experiencing Migraines.
 I had never experienced them before.
 It was awful.
-I told my doctor and she didn’t seem concerned so I thought it was just something new I’d have to deal with and I did for a few years..
+I told my doctor and she didn’t seem concerned so I thought it was just something new I’d have to deal with and I did for a few years…

 I found out it was my gallbladder.
 Dealing with gallbladder problems is not fun.

 I spent 3 months dealing with gallstones.
 My whole digestive system was out of wack.
 I couldn’t eat, I had inflammation under my rib cage accompanied by severe pain.
 I felt like I was going to die.

 The doctor’s answer was to take my gallbladder out.
 I don’t believe in having surgery to remove organs.
 Every organ in our body is there for a reason.
 They all serve a purpose.
 Just because it may be causing a problem doesn’t mean that it can’t be healed.